about 1 year ago

 !upload_emote, you can look through every single emote that the bot has ever seen, and add it directly to your server, as long as you and the bot have 'Manage Emotes' permissions.

 !) is not right for your server, someone with 'Manage Server' permissions can change it.

 !server prefix @Not Quite Nitro > will change the prefix NQN listens on to

 >.
 Note that you need to ping the bot to change the prefix to avoid conflicts with other bots with the same change prefix command.
 NQN allows prefixes that are more than one character long, and if the prefix given ends with a letter, a space is appended to it.
 So if the prefix were

 nqn, you would run commands like

 NQN requires the 'Manage Webhooks' server permission to correctly function; reposting messages will not work without this.

 The following features can be disabled per guild:

 NQN stores reposted messages such that users can delete them and for the audit log.
 Every emote in your server is visible by anybody using the bot and is searchable, though unlinkable to your server.
-When NQN is invited to your server, it will crawl through every message viewable and add new emotes to its database.
+When NQN is invited to your server, it will begin to listen to messages for new emotes to add to it's database.
 It does not save any of the message content when doing this.
-On occasion, certain statistics about how the bot is used may be gathered to inform choices as to how to improve the bot further but will never include generic messages sent by your users.
+Certain statistics about how the bot is used are gathered to inform choices as to how to improve the bot further but will never include generic messages sent by your users.

 By inviting the bot to your server, you agree to allow users to search for emotes in your server and use them in any server the bot is in.